-The Blue Pools, New Zealand is a spectacular sight to see.
+The Blue Pools in New Zealand are a spectacular sight to see.
 In this article, I will explain what exactly this tourist attraction is all about, the easiest way to get there, and lots of other relevant information for visiting!

 Where are the Blue Pools, New Zealand located?

 Along Highway 6 there are many signs for the Blue Pools which make it hard to miss!
 Just off Highway 6, there is a car parking lot with lots of space available for visitors, however, in summer this carpark can get very busy especially from lunchtime onwards.

 Are there any facilities at the Blue Pools?